SuiMachine/Art-Of-Rally-VR-Hack/README.md

 To do
 --------
-* Camera should now end up in correct position, but its orientation is not always correct (especially in main menu).
-When in-game, you can press F8 to reorient it (there is no workaround for menu)
+* Camera no longer moves in menu, which makes certain elements in menu difficult, as for example you don't see a car you are selecting.
+This needs to be reworked - probably by teleporting the camera at the end of animator/tween (depending on what's used).
 * Frustum culling for vegetation is now disabled (uses only spherical culling based on distance).
 This has to be corrected to improve performance.
 * Correct camera behaviour after stage end.
-* Correct camera behaviour at the beginning of the stage (during intro).

 Limitations
 --------